Sid Gillman: The AFL and the Los Angeles/San Diego Chargers

-He had much to do with the AFL being able to establish itself.
-Gillman was a thorough professional, and in order to compete with him, his peers had to learn pro ways.
+Gillman had much to do with the AFL being able to establish itself as a genuine competitor to the NFL, and a viable football league.
+Gillman was a thorough professional, and in order to compete with him, his peers had to learn pro ways and how to respond to his innovative offensive concepts and their implementation.
+Opposing AFL coach Joe Collier said "'Everybody had to work like hell to keep up with him..."
 They learned, and the AFL became the genesis of modern professional football.